 Roberto didn’t think for more than 2 seconds.
 He promptly suggested octopus salad which, here in Italy, is a delicacy and highly regarded as a tasty appetiser that you usually find in all the top fish restaurant menus.
 Brilliant idea!
 Thank YOU Roberto!

 He then asked me how many people it was for, chose a suitable size mollusk and proceeded to clean it, removing entrails, eyes and beak, ready for me to cook.
 Brilliant!
 No need for me to do anything!

 After a short drive to the farmer’s shop for some celery and lemons, I was ready to head home.
 Back in the kitchen, all I needed to do was:

 b) put it in a saucepan

 Sooooo simple!
 I love the kind of cooking that does not require lengthy preparations and multiple steps…the lazy cook in me is always ready to pop out!

-Here are my tips for the best octopus you’ll ever eat
+Here are my tips for the best Low Carb Cctopus and Celery Salad you’ll ever eat.

 - You are more likely to find frozen, rather than fresh, octopus.
 ‘Frozen’ is a good thing.
 The freezing process seems to tenderise it.
 No need to bash it with a hammer.